LSSTDESC/descwl-shear-sims/README.md

 optional for the hex grid layout

 This code uses data structures from the LSST science pipelines.
-If you need to install that code, it is best to use the `stackvana` package in conda forge, as listed in the requirements.txt.
+If you need to install that code, it is probably easiest to use the `stackvana` package in conda forge, as listed in the requirements.txt.
 If you already have that code installed, you can remove it from the requirements.

 ```bash
 # create a conda environment with stackvana in it